Achievable logoAchievable logo

 The playful [and] North American otters busied themselves…

-Therefore, we just want one comma:
+Therefore, you want just one comma:

 The two energetic, playful North American otters busied themselves in the sparkling river.